Summary

 6) Conversions: essential tool, not a silver bullet

 Adaptive reuse is accelerating: ~149 million sq. ft. of office is earmarked for residential conversion, with some cities already demonstrating how targeted incentives can stabilize neighborhoods.
-Yet conversions are complex—deep floor plates, structural grids, life‑safety codes, and plumbing stacks complicate feasibility, and retrofit costs can rival ground-up builds.
+Yet conversions are complex—deep floor plates, structural grids, life-safety codes, and plumbing stacks complicate feasibility, and retrofit costs can rival those of new builds.
 Where it does pencil, policy support, zoning flexibility, and tax credits often tip the scales.

 Beyond housing, owners are exploring mixed-use repositioning (food & beverage, entertainment, medical, and education) and, in select locations, logistics/light industrial pivots aligned with e-commerce distribution patterns.
 These models diversify cash flows and animate districts, but require careful underwriting of local demand and capital intensity.